20% SUMMER SALE ON NOW. Also SUBSCRIBE to save up to 15%.

 3. **Why is bromine a good choice for hot tubs?**

-It remains active at higher temperatures and pH levels and is gentler on skin.
+It does not lose its effectiveness in high temperatures and pH levels and is less harsh on the skin.

 4. **Why add cyanuric acid to outdoor pools?**